ryan-roemer/loose-bits/_posts/2013-09-09-backbone-testing-contest.md

 ---
 layout: post
-title:  Backbone.js Testing - Book Contest!
+title:  Backbone.js Testing - Book Contest
 description:
   Win a free copy of Backbone.js Testing!
   Packt Publishing's marketing team is interested in getting your feedback on